 Meet Commissioner Husom

-Working with people of all ages, aptitudes and backgrounds in my careers and volunteer service has given me valuable educational experience and a broad perspective.
-I’ve developed strong leadership, organizational and interpersonal communication skills.
+For me, the rewards of being a county commissioner are realized serving others and bringing projects to fruition.
+Working with people of all ages, aptitudes, and backgrounds in my jobs and volunteer service has given me valuable educational experience and broad perspective.
+I’ve developed strong leadership, organizational, and interpersonal communication skills.
 I enjoy finding solutions to problems and resolving issues.
-I maintain high standards, have conservative values, strive to make judicious decisions and act with professionalism and discretion.
+I maintain high standards, have conservative values, strive to make visionary and judicious decisions, and act with professionalism and discretion.